goltz20707/goltz20707.github.io/_posts/2016-02-29-new-email-address.md

 ---
 layout: post
 title: New email address!
-excerpt: In which I briefly rhapsodic about ProtonMail.
+excerpt: In which I briefly wax rhapsodic about ProtonMail.
 date: 2016-02-29 14:04:57 -0500
 ---